Open-CMSIS-Pack/cmsis-toolbox/docs/YML-Input-Format.md

 ### `executes:`

 Execute and external command for pre or post build steps used in `*.csolution.yml` and `*.cproject.yml` files.
 The `input:` and `output:` files are used for dependency checking and schedule the execution (as pre-build or post-build step) during the build process.

+Other CMake Build scripts may be integrated into the overall build process using the `executes:` node.
+Refer to [Build Operation - CMake Integration](build-operation.md#cmake-integration) for an example that utilizes a file converter for web site images.

 The structure of the `executes:` node is: